-The German Missions in Australia have come together and have chosen their local landmark to be illuminated in the German colours on this day across Australia!
-You can find all photos in our 2020 Gallery. #brisbanegermanweek #germany30
+The German Missions in Australia came together in 2020 at the 30th reunification anniversary and had chosen their local landmark to be illuminated in the German colours on this day across Australia.

 Sydney Town Hall